Filyus/vulkan-app/README.md

 ## Notes

 - This is a minimal example focused on simplicity rather than completeness
-- The application creates a window and initializes Vulkan but doesn't render anything yet
+- The application creates a window and initializes Vulkan with ECS architecture
 - Validation layers are automatically enabled if available, otherwise the app runs without them
 - This serves as a starting point for more complex Vulkan applications
+- Features custom error handling with AppError type

 ## Troubleshooting